zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/spatial/spatial.md

 **Create Geometries from Coordinates**

-Geometries can be populated with SQL, for exathis case by specifying the coordinates of point geometries based on  latitude and longitude columns.
+Geometries can be populated with SQL, for example by specifying the coordinates of point geometries based on  latitude and longitude columns.

-1. In the **SQL Workshop** pull-down menu, select **SQL Commands**
+1. In the **SQL Workshop** pull-down menu, select **SQL Commands**.

 2. Add geometry columns by running the following.
 Highlight the first command and click run.